google/starlark-go/doc/spec.md

 ### Load statements

-The `load` statement loads another Skylark module, extracts one or more values from it, and binds them to names in the current module.
+The `load` statement loads another Starlark module, extracts one or more values from it, and binds them to names in the current module.

 <!--
 The awkwardness of load statements is a consequence of staying a strict subset of Python syntax, which allows reuse of existing tools such as editor support.
-Python import statements are inadequate for Skylark because they don't allow arbitrary file names for module names.
+Python import statements are inadequate for Starlark because they don't allow arbitrary file names for module names.
 -->

 Syntactically, a load statement looks like a function call `load(...)`.